elmtree-askmo/cloudcannon-app/content/learn/nursing/why-is-water-essential-for-the-body-and-what-are-the-main-sources-of-hydration.md

 url: /learn/nursing/questions/why-is-water-essential-for-the-body-and-what-are-the-main-sources-of-hydration
 score: -1.0
 related_article1:
-    id: 169784
+    id: 169779
-    title: How can cultural and religious considerations impact individual dietary needs in patient care?
+    title: >-
+        What is the Malnutrition Universal Screening Tool (MUST), and how is it used in nutritional assessment?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-cultural-and-religious-considerations-impact-individual-dietary-needs-in-patient-care
+    url: /learn/nursing/questions/what-is-the-malnutrition-universal-screening-tool-must-and-how-is-it-used-in-nutritional-assessment
 related_article2:
-    id: 169785
+    id: 169773
-    title: What is food fortification, and how does it support nutritional needs?
+    title: >-
+        What is the role of vitamins in body functions, and what are some common sources?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-food-fortification-and-how-does-it-support-nutritional-needs
+    url: /learn/nursing/questions/what-is-the-role-of-vitamins-in-body-functions-and-what-are-some-common-sources
 related_article3:
-    id: 169771
+    id: 169775
-    title: How do simple and complex carbohydrates differ in their impact on blood sugar levels?
+    title: >-
+        What are the nutritional benefits of including dairy in the diet?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-simple-and-complex-carbohydrates-differ-in-their-impact-on-blood-sugar-levels
+    url: /learn/nursing/questions/what-are-the-nutritional-benefits-of-including-dairy-in-the-diet
 related_article4:
-    id: 169773
+    id: 169785
-    title: What is the role of vitamins in body functions, and what are some common sources?
+    title: >-
+        What is food fortification, and how does it support nutritional needs?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-vitamins-in-body-functions-and-what-are-some-common-sources
+    url: /learn/nursing/questions/what-is-food-fortification-and-how-does-it-support-nutritional-needs
 related_article5:
-    id: 169775
+    id: 169780
+    title: >-
-    title: What are the nutritional benefits of including dairy in the diet?
+        What are the health implications of overweight and obesity?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-nutritional-benefits-of-including-dairy-in-the-diet
+    url: /learn/nursing/questions/what-are-the-health-implications-of-overweight-and-obesity
 ---

 &nbsp;